suavy/loja-for-laravel/README.md

 composer require suavy/loja-for-laravel
 ```

-> Please, note that the package comes with [Backpack for Laravel](https://backpackforlaravel.com/) which is free for non-commercial use only.
+> Please, note that the package is made for [Backpack for Laravel](https://backpackforlaravel.com/) which is free for non-commercial use only.

 You need to follow the [Backpack for Laravel](https://backpackforlaravel.com/) installation first if you don't have it already in your project.
 If you are not familiar with Backpack, it's time to start!